blibdoolpoolp/StarfieldFiles/README.md.saved.bak.md

 HOWEVER, none of the tweaks or mods in my collection or this repo will permanently alter the game and can all be removed or reversed if wanted or needed, though I highly recommend taking backups of your saves, your StarfieldCustom.ini file, etc. before you make any significant changes.

 StarfieldCustom.ini is NOT created automatically.
-The StarfieldCustom-ini folder in this repo holds both of the following, your choice…
+I will provide both of the following, your choice…

 1. My personal StarfieldCustom.ini that has all of my tweaks incorporated into it, with comments above each command or group of commands explaining what they do.
 You can either use it as is or look it over and remove the tweaks you don't want.